◾Dynamic Rewards

 Note:

-• this delay should be adjusted carefully for your integration and should be big enough to get all transactions from your system into the Smartico.
+This delay should be carefully tuned for your integration and large enough to capture all transactions from your system in Smartico.

-• its possible to adjust parameters to trigger bonuses almost in realtime, in case your bonus logic is based on per-transaction concept. (e.g. give 30% of deposit)
+It's possible to adjust parameters to trigger bonuses almost in real-time, in case your bonus logic is based on a per-transaction concept. (e.g., give 30% the deposit)

-Are there any limitations for the time period for transactions included in the bonus formula?
+Are there any time limits on the transactions included in the bonus formula?

 The maximum time period is 31 days.
 For example, you can calculate the bonus based on all game activities for the previous month.